 Works With: Netflix, Disney+, and Max

-We could also watch Netflix Canada, but we did have to switch from Firefox to the Chrome browser.
+My colleague in Canada could also watch her full Netflix library, but she did have to switch from Firefox to the Chrome browser.
 Unfortunately, my teammate in Australia could only watch Netflix Originals while connected to the Melbourne server.
 This is a version of the site that only has the content Netflix owns, so you miss out on region-specific titles.

-We were happy that we could watch Disney+ without issues.
-Our experience was similar with Max.
-Using the IKEv2 protocol, we could easily encrypt our connection and stream the former HBO Max.
-We didn’t run into any buffering while watching The Alienist.
+I was happy that I could watch Disney+ without issues using US servers near me.
+My experience was similar with Max.
+On my first test with the Miami server connected through the IKEv2 protocol, I could easily encrypt my connection and stream the former HBO Max.
+I didn’t run into any buffering while watching The Alienist.

 Unfortunately, we had a more frustrating experience with many of our other local services.